GilmendezCR/LoginTest/Login_SWIMLANE/README.txt

 Note: In case you have problems with the driver path on line 11 please do right click on where the driver is(Chrome_Driver > chromedriver.exe) and right click on it and copy the path.
 You can use absolute or relative.
 Personally I used relative.

-When the automated test if finished this one will generate a HTML report.
+When the automated test is finished this one will generate a HTML report.
 Reports >